Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Sumy airstrikes and drone strikes

 In the evening and throughout the night on 7 March 2022, Russian forces executed an airstrike on Sumy's residential neighbourhood.
 About 22 people were killed, including three children.
 Under the procedural guidance of the Sumy District Prosecutor's Office, criminal proceedings have been instituted for violating the laws and customs of war.

 On 19 September 2024, a Russian guided aerial bomb struck a five-story nursing home for the elderly in Sumy, killing at least one and injuring 12, according to the Ukrainian Interior Ministry.
 The oblast had been hit regularly by Russian shelling and airstrikes since the beginning of the invasion in 2022, but Ukraine's offensive into the Kursk Oblast brought the front line closer and led to an increase in attacks by Russia.
 The energy infrastructure in particular had been badly damaged in Sumy, as part of a broader Russian campaign to degrade Ukraine's power plants and make it more difficult for utilities to provide basic services.

-The United Nations Human Rights Monitoring Mission said in a September 2024 report that large-scale Russian attacks on Ukrainian energy infrastructure ″have inflicted extensive harm and hardship on the country's civilian population, with potentially devastating consequences as winter approaches″.
+The United Nations Human Rights Monitoring Mission said in a September 2024 report that large-scale Russian attacks on Ukrainian energy infrastructure "have inflicted extensive harm and hardship on the country's civilian population, with potentially devastating consequences as winter approaches."

+On 28 September 2024, Ukrainian officials reported that at least eight people had died following two consecutive Russian drone attacks on a medical centre in Sumy.
+Interior Minister Klymenko said that the first attack in the morning killed one person, and it was followed by another attack while patients and staff were evacuating.
+Regional prosecutors said there were 86 patients and 38 staff in the medical centre at the time of the attack.
+The method of hitting a target once and then striking the same target again as first responders arrive is known as a "double tap".
+Russia has been accused of carrying out strikes of this type during its invasion of Ukraine.

+On 18 November 2024, a Russian strike devastated a residential building in Sumy, with 11 deaths, including two children, and 89 wounded reported by Ukraine's Emergencies Ministry.
+Interior Minister Ihor Klymenko also said the attack left Sumy's administrative center without power.

 On 22 July 2025, Russian forces struck residential buildings in Sumy, injuring at least 12 people.